 The challenge is how to quantify something like this, so you can be sure your content is of sufficient quality, as judged by search engines.
 The premise here is that well-written, in-depth, and relevant content will rank higher, all things being equal.

-They both suffer from severe limitations.
 By themselves, they’re not very useful for establishing semantic relevance and determining what topics should be covered when creating content about a particular subject.

 Term Frequency Inverse Document Frequency (TF-IDF)

 TF-IDF traces its roots back to the late 1950s, and early 70’s as a way of determining the relevancy of a term within a document.
 This simple algorithm is not very useful for this complex problem.
 TF-IDF applications typically suffer from the following: